James Comey Says FBI Russia Probe May Reach Donald Trump Personally

 He said his FBI senior colleagues were “as shocked and as troubled by it as I was.”

-The House Oversight Committee has said Flynn failed to disclose foreign payments from Turkey and Russia on his application for a government security clearance, which is a felony.
-Not only that, but Flynn tried to get the Pentagon to cooperate with the Russian military in Syria, and a deputy kept focusing on lifting the same sanctions Flynn and Kislyak discussed.
+Among the reasons Comey kept Sessions at arm’s length were “facts that I can’t discuss in an open setting” concerning the attorney general’s contacts with Russia that ultimately prompted Sessions’ recusal.
+He also suggested that Sessions might snitch to the White House about the substance of the inquiry.

+“It was of investigative interest to us to try and figure out so what just happened with the president’s request [about Flynn], so I would not have wanted to alert the White House that it had happened until we figured out what are we going to do with this,” Comey said.

-Meanwhile, Comey was already in a different kind of political jeopardy.
+While all this drama with Trump was unfolding, Comey was in a different kind of political jeopardy.
 He had already infuriated liberals for sandbagging Hillary Clinton with public word of a revived inquiry into her private email server – a revival that proved based on irrelevant information – days before the election.
 Then he had angered congressional Democrats further by refusing to publicly, or even privately, confirm that the FBI had been looking into Trump-Russia for months.
 Finally, in the first public hearing on the Hill into the question on March 20, Comey finally let it be known the investigation had been underway for about nine months.

 Ten days later, Comey detailed, Trump called Comey and used a line his GOP allies had debuted at the March 20 hearing.
 The Russia inquiry, Comey said Trump told him, was “a cloud” that was hindering his presidency.
 “He asked what we could do to ‘lift the cloud’,” Comey described Trump telling him, a moment that now appears to be a central to the looming question of the Trump obstructing justice.